jhipster/jhipster-guides/guides/05_updating_your_back-end.md

 ## Assigned tickets

 Let's now add up a new API to our server: you want to show your end users only their assigned tickets.
-For that, let's start with creating a new mapping, add this to the `TicketResource.java` file:
+For that, let's start with creating a new mapping, add this to the <walkthrough-editor-open-file filePath="BugTrackerJHipster/src/main/java/com/mycompany/bugtracker/web/rest/TicketResource.java" text="TicketResource.java"></walkthrough-editor-open-file> file:

 ```Java
 @GetMapping("/tickets/self")